After holding on to it for about two weeks, Patrick and I finally watched

 Excuse me for jumping around.
 I'm writing as I think, but I have faith that things will come together in some way by the end.
 I think the general idea at this point is that Not Watching the News, with a theory or without, makes me something of a defector.
 This may not be the general case, I haven't really thought about it, but in my case, I am quite aware that I don't watch the news because on some level, I accept that I can do nothing.
 So why bother.
 The news is always so upsetting.

 Hotel Rwanda, if it should be classified as journalism, is not the kind Ira Glass described in my excerpt.
-The film does an excellent job of showing that even in the most terrible situations, when the gross majority of what is happening reflects humanity at its worst, there is hope, dignity, surprise and even joy.
+The film does an excellent job of showing that even in the most terrible situations, when the gross majority of what is happening reflects humanity at its worst, there

 But still I feel powerless.